bibrakc/CCA-Simulator/Applications/Page_Rank_Nested_Fixed_Iterations/README.md

 # Page Rank Fixed Iterations

 ## Notes
+THIS MIGHT NOT BE TRUE!
+Thre is a bug.
 Seems like over diffusiveness degrades the performance.
 Worst performance even if `nested_iterations = 2`.
 Non-nested iterations from the host seems to have great performance.
 This can be verified by implementing iterative versions of sssp and bfs.

 ## Limitations